 This also removes byproducts of the blasting process (shattered abrasives, dried paint) lodged within the pores of the surface, allowing for the strongest bond possible between the surface and the coating.

 Dustless Blasting Rust Inhibitor® leaves behind no unwanted residue, and evaporates completely, giving you a surface that is clean and primer-ready for up to 72 hours.

 — Glenn M.

 — Steve B.

-Will clean the metal while preventing it from being embedded with chlorides.
+Mix with water in a 1:100 ratio.
+This cleans the metal & prevents it from being embedded with chlorides.

 After blasting, the metal still needs a final rinse.
 Use the same ratio as the first step.

-Use a leaf blower or compressed air to quickly remove any standing water from the metal.
+Use a leaf blower or compressed air to remove any standing water from the metal.

 Dirt, body oil and moisture all cause rust.
 Be sure to wear clean rubber gloves when handling the metal.